peardeck/code-challenge-sre-test/README.md

 - Ensure that the `Deployment` is secure with a custom service account with no Kubernetes permissions.
 - Set up a `CronJob` that outputs "Hello World" every thirty minutes.
 - Create a GCS bucket, `peardeck-sre-challenge-<first_initial><last_name>` (either with Terraform or GKE Config Connector.)
 For example, if your name is John Doe, create a GCS bucket `peardeck-sre-challenge-jdoe`.

+Optional tasks:

+- Document exactly what else you'd add to best monitor the service.
+Even though the HTTP server is a toy service, explain what sort of basic things you'd want to monitor as if it was a production service.
+(No need to implement an actual solution here.)
+- Imagine that the service is stateful: what considerations would you keep in mind while designing out the service?
+Document what these considerations would be and what informed your decision.
+(No need to implement an actual solution here.)